 Schools Whose Final Testing Date Is in December

 The majority of schools we researched will accept the December ACT and December SAT, but no later SATs or ACTs.
 If any of your top schools are on this list, do your best to complete your testing as soon as possible!

-“In order to apply for freshman admission,you must take the required tests on or before the November test date for Early Action or the December test date for Regular Action," says MIT Admissions.
-"These are the latest scores that will reach the Admissions Committee in time for review."
+At MIT, most parts of the application are due by January 4 for Regular Action.
+Therefore, "you must take the required tests on or before the November test date for Early Action or the December test date for Regular Action.
+These are the latest scores that will reach the Admissions Committee in time for review."

 Schools That Accept Testing Through February

 Some top schools have even later testing deadlines and will accept the early February ACT.
 Again, these schools are in the minority, so do your best to complete your testing much earlier than February of your senior year!